 We will assess on a case-by-case basis whether such experience meets the more stringent quality of experience required for registration as an advising representative.
-This section sets out specific examples of experience that may satisfy the relevant investment management experience requirement for associate advising representatives may include working at:.
+This section sets out specific examples of experience that may satisfy the relevant investment management experience requirement for associate advising representatives.